SiyiP/linked-blog-starter-md/11 HEENT/SFP Disorders of the Ear I+II_Dixon.md

 	 4. SUBTYPE: without cholesteatoma - where you have a hole in the eardrum , infections get stuck there
 		 1. debridement, topical antibiotics works 1/2 the time, surgery too
 	 5. SUBTYPE - with cholesteatoma - related to eustation tube dysfunction , skin from the eardrum grows in the wrong space... eustachion tube doesn't open like it should as freqeutnly and then there's negative pressure buildup
+		 1. _Cholesteatoma_ is an abnormal growth in your middle ear behind your eardrum
-		 1. TREAT: surgery mastoidectomy + tympanoplasty
+		 2. TREAT: surgery mastoidectomy + tympanoplasty

 5. otosclerosis- bone remod disorder of otic capsule - but the ear looks normal externally - everything looks good
 	1. but right at the stapes footplate, the ligament that is meant to be soft and supple for the stapes to vibrate ossifies!